Introduction

 Yield gaps

 The primary reason that food supply increased faster than demand over the last 50 years was an increase in yield.
 However, poorer countries and smallholder farmers still face a lot of obstacles and have the largest potential yield .
-It is important to keep this in mind considering that yield improvements will remain to feeding the world’s rising population sustainably.
+It is important to keep this in mind considering that yield improvements will remain critical to feeding the world’s rising population sustainably.
 The following steps should increase the chances of successfully boosting yield, especially for smallholder farmers:

 • Identifying key yield impact factors and determining the improvement pathway.